PeterWaher/IoTGateway/README.md

 Runtime
 ----------------------

-The [Runtime](Runtime) folder contains libraries that manage different aspects of the runtime environment.
+The [Runtime](Runtime) folder contains libraries that help applications with common runtime tasks, such as caching, maintaining a type inventory, language localization, runtime settings, timing and scheduling.

 | Project                            | Type          | Link                                                                    | Project description |
 |------------------------------------|---------------|-------------------------------------------------------------------------|---------------------|